Last Updated on May 26, 2022 by Thinkster

 “Sometimes I am puzzled whether I need to keep my kids in Kumon.
 They have been doing Kumon for a year.
 I think my son improved some in his reading, but for math, it is like what others are saying that it did not teach problem solving skills.
 My kids hate Kumon as well.
 I am afraid the longer I keep them in Kumon, the more they will hate study, which would be the worst outcome of doing Kumon, plus it is expensive” – Christy

-Many children find arithmetic filled, repetition based programs boring.
-Families have started to realise that this generation of children will need to develop math problem solving skills in order to compete in a technological society.
-Computers are able to solve thousands of calculations in a fraction of a second, so focusing on quick calculation skills is not only demotivating for many children, but doesn’t show children the real beauty of math and how applying math to real world problems can be as fascinating as beating a computer game or solving a puzzle.
+Many children find arithmetic-filled, repetition-based programs boring.
+Families have started to realize that this generation of children will need to develop math problem-solving skills in order to compete in a technological society.
+Computers are able to solve thousands of calculations in a fraction of a second, so focusing on quick calculation skills is not only demotivating for many children, but doesn’t show children the real beauty of math and how applying math to real-world problems can be as fascinating as beating a computer game or solving a puzzle.

 “Rote learning is never effective.
 The human brain does not remember memorized facts, it needs to understand facts.
 The same way children need to understand mathematics.
 In addition applied maths is what is important for smart older children.
 There is always simple addition, subtraction, multiplication, and division in any math problem.
 The tutors at Kumon are not experts in maths.
 They charge a lot of money for a few workbooks that parents have to help kids do.” – A Pediatrician